9406012766/fabzero/readme.md

 Then from the .....(dotted) option click on "Push".
 Whenever click on "Push" button "Git Bash" window will be opened.
-In "Git Bash" window, write the command "git config --global user.email "suvadip.barua@stpi.in" and also write command "git config --global
+In "Git Bash" window, write the command "git config --global user.email "suvadip.barua@stpi.in" and also write command "git config --global user name "Suvadip Barua".
 Then refresh the web page "https://github.com/9406012766/fabzero". "fabzero" is the document folder in the computer.
 ![Vinyl Cutter](vinylcutter.jpeg "vinyl")